 In Compliance with the provisions of the Act and the Listing Regulations the Consolidated Financial Statements of the Company and its subsidiary Company is attached.
 The Consolidated Financial Statement has been prepared in accordance with the applicable accounting standards issues by the Institute of Chartered Accountants of India and shows the financial resources, assets, liabilities, income, profits and other details of the Company and its subsidiaries.

 CORPORATE INSOLVENCY RESOLUTION PROCESS INITIATED UNDER THE INSOLVENCY AND BANKRUPTCY CODE, 2016 (IBC)

-During the period under review, neither any application under Corporate Insolvency Resolution Process was initiated nor any pending under the Insolvency and Bankruptcy Code, 2016.
+During the period under review, no Corporate Insolvency Resolution Process was initiated under the Insolvency and Bankruptcy Code, 2016 (IBC).